quang2705/ARC/README.md

 <b>For MacOS and Unix.</b> Do `pip install virtualenv` and `pip install virtualenvwrapper` to install `vitualenv` and `virtualenvwrapper` packages.
 Then `python3 -m venv ARC` to create environment named `ARC`.
 Activate it using `source ARC/bin/activate`.
 #### Setting up Django
 In the command-line, type `conda install --name ARC django`.
 Then `conda install --name ARC djangorestframework`.
+Another way is to use `pip install django`.
 #### Installing npm packages and Reactjs
 `cd arc_projects/frontend` then `npm install`.
 #### Getting the database for development